iAbhishek91/aws-as-code/docs/03-NETWORKING/01-VPC.md

 ## Routing Tables

 - Routing tables allows traffic flow control between VPCs and internet.
+- There is a default(known as main) route table created automatically for each VPC.
+- Route table are associated with subnet.
+Single route table can be associated to multiple subnet.
+- If an subnet is not associated with any route table it will be implicitly associated with the main route table.
+We need to remove the implicit association and associate the required subnet.
+- private subnet and public subnet are associated with different route table can be public and private. **
+- to make a route table public add a route which associate 0.0.0.0/0 to internet gateway

 ## Internet Gateway

 - Internet Gateway allows subnet to communicate with Internet.
 - In case a subnet is not associated with internet gateway, the subnet is treated as a private subnet.
-- to make a subnet public we associate 0.0.0.0/0 to internet gateway.
+- to make a subnet public we associate 0.0.0.0/0 to internet gateway.(refer in the route table)

 ## NAT Gateway